Post A Job

 THIRD PARTY RECRUITERS:

-1. Third-party recruiters will provide information about their operations and services to OCC and WCS for candidate review.
+1. Third-party recruiters will provide information about their operations and services to Career Connections for candidate review.

 2. It will be the responsibility of the candidate to contact the third-party recruiter.
 Candidate names and/or information concerning candidates will not be released to third-party recruiters unless candidates provide a written release, signed and dated by the candidate, for that specific agency.
 Federal law requires that confidential letters not be shared with candidates.

-3. The OCC and WCS will promote the job and pertinent information through our usual job posting media.
+3. The Career Connections will promote the job and pertinent information through our usual job posting media.
 The third-party recruiters will be listed as the contact and identified as an employment agency.

-4. If a third party-recruiter wishes to interview candidates on campus or attend career fairs, that recruiter will agree to abide by the above policies and to identify the represented employer(s) to OCC and WCS potential University interviewees.
-Third-party recruiters who elect to interview on campus should understand that the candidate information provided by OCC and WCS is to be used exclusively for the employer(s) so identified.
+4. If a third party-recruiter wishes to interview candidates on campus or attend career fairs, that recruiter will agree to abide by the above policies and to identify the represented employer(s) to Career Connections potential University interviewees.
+Third-party recruiters who elect to interview on campus should understand that the candidate information provided by Career Connections is to be used exclusively for the employer(s) so identified.

 Posting Your Job or Internship

 If approved, an employer may post a job or internship* that is targeted to U of A students for free.
-In order to post and have the position approved by the OCC or WCS staff, it must meet the following standards:
+In order to post and have the position approved by the Career Connections staff, it must meet the following standards:

 1. The company/organization must first be approved by one of our Career Centers using the process listed above.